THE JUNE LETTER

 Bike Shipping Outside PBV

-For those who are shipping bikes with sendmybike.com but are not using the services of Pork Belly Ventures, shipping containers, staff, and services will be at our river location in Davenport—Le Claire Park.
-Dip your tire, and continue on the rider route to find us!
+For those who are shipping bikes with sendmybike.com but are not using the services of Pork Belly Ventures, shipping containers, staff, and services will be at a different location in Keokuk—Trinity Methodist Church, 2330 Plank Rd, Keokuk, IA 52632.
+We will put this location on our map of Keokuk and send to all bike-shippers.

 Shuttle to Quad Cities Airport Here are a few things of special note regarding the Quad Cities airport shuttle.
-Bus departures on the last day of RAGBRAI always depend on end-town traffic, but we hope traffic won’t be much of a factor in the Quad Cities.
+Bus departures on the last day of RAGBRAI always depend on end-town traffic, but we hope traffic won’t be much of a factor.

 Our Quad Cities coaches will let all passengers off in the same place, the middle of the Departures area at the airport.
 From there, we trust that you can make your own way to a car rental agency, to your airport hotel, or to your departure gate.

-All bags and bikes will be unloaded outside the Candlewood Suites hotel on the evening of the 28th.
+All bags and bikes will be unloaded outside the Candlewood Suites hotel on the evening of the 27th.
 Claim all of your possessions that night.
-They built a Perkins restaurant on the field that we normally use for bike unloading—but we’ll use a field out behind the Best Western Plus instead.
+We will unload bikes on a field out behind the Best Western Plus hotel, also very close to Candlewood.

 By the way, our hotel managers at Candlewood and Best Western Plus are okay with some congregating and celebrating in the hotels' hospitality areas on the night of our return.
 You can get beer at the convenience store right there, and then enjoy a little post-RAGBRAI celebration in air-conditioned comfort.
 But of course, we'll expect you to be good guests, keep the noise down, and clean up after yourselves.

-Return to Des Moines Our two Des Moines buses will depart at 3:00 or very close to that time, and you have a bus ride of about 2.5 hours.
+Return to Des Moines Our two Des Moines buses will depart at about 3:00 or 3:30, and you have a bus ride of about 3 hours.
 We will designate one truck for your bikes.
 We will take you straight to the AmericInn Hotel at the Des Moines International Airport.
 Thanks for using our Des Moines shuttle.

-If we're saying farewell in Davenport, remember to claim your bags before we clear out of town at 3:00 or shortly thereafter.
-Otherwise, your duffels will be placed in a likely area of the parking lot, perhaps on the grass beside the lot.
+If we're saying farewell in Keokuk, remember to claim your bags before we clear out of town at 3:30 or shortly thereafter.
+Otherwise, your duffels will be placed in a likely area of the church parking lot.
 (This is what RAGBRAI does with unclaimed baggage.)
-Before we depart town, we will call all cell phone numbers on the baggage tags of bags left in our area.
-If you have any trouble finding them, check your phone messages.
+Before we depart town, we will call cell phone numbers on the baggage tags of bags left in our area.
+If you have any trouble finding them, check your phone messages, please.

 SHIPPING BIKES TO AND FROM RAGBRAI/PBV